 Disclosures outside of Envato

-Generally only reports that are made to the list of people or entities set out in sections 2.8, 2.9, 2.11 and 2.12 above will ensure protections are afforded to the whistleblower making the report.
-Except in the circumstances set out below in section 2.23 or 2.24, making reports to others outside of Envato will otherwise not obtain the protection of the Whistleblowing Legislation or any other protections provided by this Policy.
+Generally only reports that are made to the list of people or entities set out in sections 2.10, 2.1, 2.12 and 2.13 above will ensure protections are afforded to the whistleblower making the report.
+Making reports to others outside of Envato, except to the appropriate regulator, auditor, actuary, or registered tax/BAS agent (as appropriate), or to a legal practitioner, will not obtain the protection of the Australian Whistleblowing Legislation or any other protections provided by this Policy.

 There are two categories of disclosure that a whistleblower may make to a journalist or a Member of Parliament and still obtain the protections of the Whistleblower Legislation.
 These are called Public Interest Disclosures and Emergency Disclosures.